GoogleCloudPlatform/appengine-java-guestbook-multiphase/README.md

 ## appengine-java-guestbook-multiphase

-Goes through the process of creating an App Engine guestbook using Java and Maven in phases.
+Goes through the process of creating an App Engine guestbook using Java and Maven or Gradle in phases.

 1. phase1 -- UI Only
 2. final -- Adds data access using [Objectify](https://github.com/objectify/objectify)